leandrolcampos/daa_paradigms/README.md

 # Algorithm Design Paradigms

 This repository contains my solutions to [Problem Set 3](https://github.com/leandrolcampos/daa_paradigms/blob/master/doc/problems.pdf) of the course "Design and Analysis of Algorithms", offered by the Graduate Program in Computer Science of the Federal University of Minas Gerais (UFMG).
-This problem set had as goal the practice of the algorithm design paradigms seen in the classroom and it consisted of five problems available on [URI Online Judge](https://www.urionlinejudge.com.br), among which I should choose and solve at least four.
+This problem set had as a goal to practice designing algorithms using the paradigms seen in the classroom.
+It consisted of five problems available on [URI Online Judge](https://www.urionlinejudge.com.br), among which I should choose and solve at least four.

 For coding the solutions, I used C++ (g++ 7.3.0, -std=c++17 -O2 -lm).